hpwit/SID6581/README.md

 You can play SIDTunes stored on the SPIFF or the SD card this will play on chip 0

-NB: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
+NB 1: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.

+NB2: the player si for the moment outputing only on the first chip. if you have stereo sid example I will be more than happy to implement that too

+Below the list of command to control the player

 ```
 void addSong(fs::FS &fs,  const char * path); //add song to the playlist